 May people do not want to undergo pectus excavation surgery, thinking that it is an invasive procedure.
 You too will be surprised to find out how simple the surgical approach is.
 Pectus excavation surgery takes place under general anaesthesia and it takes about 1 hour.
 Surgical repair is an elective procedure, meaning that it requires approval prior to proceeding.
 The surgeon makes a 7-cm vertical incision across the chest and prepares the locus to the size of the 3D custom-made implant.
 The implant is introduced in the locus under the muscle, remoulding the bone to a flatter shape.
 The implant is not visible from the outside.
 The closing of the surgical procedure is realised in 3 planes with absorbable intradermal sutures.

 As with any surgical procedure, there is a specific recovery time.
-The total duration of the hospitalization is 3 days.
+The procedure can be performed as a day case.
 The surgical procedure is painful only a few hours afterwards.
 It is expected that you can get out of bed and walk the day following the pectus excavatum surgery.
-There is no need for post-operative care.
 Only a surgical dressing is required for a couple of days and you will have to wear a compression vest for a month.
 You will be discharged when you are comfortable on pain medication and you are eating and breathing normally.
 Engaging in sporting activities is not allowed for 3 months following the procedure.
 You cannot play games or go back to work.
 You have to get a sick leave for 15 days.

 Despite the fact that pectus excavatum surgery is minimally invasive, it can have certain negative outcomes.
 Examples of minimal complications include:

 - Persistent post-surgical pain

 What is the best age for pectus excavatum treatment?